 Unfortunately, the Bustards were not a part of this year’s ramble.
 However, if you find yourself anywhere near the islands and the wind and waves are agreeable, the time you spend there will be among the highlights of your trip.
 See the following post for some background on the Bustard Rock lighthouses on the west side of this group of islands.

-It is 3.5 kilometers from where CS723 is to the Bustard Lighthouses.
+It is 3.5 kilometers south from CS804 to the Bustard Lighthouses.
 Then we walked to the east end of the island we were on and were amazed to see something else.
-Well, we could barely make anything out of it but here is what popped up on our camera viewfinders when we zoomed in!
+Well, we could barely make anything out of it, but here is what popped up on our camera viewfinders when we zoomed in!

 We counted about fifty wind turbines (of a total of 87 planned) on the Henvey Inlet First Nation land some twenty kilometers away!
 It was the turbine construction crew working on this project in July 2018 that caused the massive fire labelled Parry Sound 33, thanks to their continued blasting in tinder-dry conditions in mid-July.